rcdesign-cemetery/vb-nntp/readme.md

  1. NNTP clients can't normally use non-latin symbols in login & passwords.
 If you have such:
     - use email instead of login
     - change password to one with latin chars only
  2. Daemon works in single process and uses single SQL connection to db.
-That's increase latency for huge setups.
+That increases latency for huge setups.
 NNTP can be extended by sql connections pool & multinode on demand.
  3. This server is not 100% compatible with RFC3977 requirements.
-It implements only subset of commands, used by nntp clients.
+It implements only subset of commands, really used by nntp clients.
 If log file has records about unimplemented commands & syntax errors - feel free to report.
     - ARTICLE accept only digital id
     - STAT, NEXT, LAST, NEWNEWS - not implemented
     - LIST NEWSGROUPS - not implemented